 So, I am very close to completing Megadimension Neptunia VII, and when I say “completing” I mean platinum-ing it and doing nearly everything I can.
 It is a fantastic game and I’m honestly surprised Compile Heart felt that they needed to remake it in the first place.
 Of course, given that I have spent close to 130 hours thus far, I’m probably going to hold off on Megadimension Neptunia VIIR for a while, especially since I want to sink my teeth into Super Mario Odyssey at long last when I am done.
 Not to mention, I should probably finish Re;birth 2 & 3.
-I have made it known that I detest Re;birth1 but I also think it’s a decent game in its own right and is still fun, something I will expand upon soon enough.
+I have made it known that I am not fond of Re;birth1 but I also think it’s a decent game in its own right and is still fun, something I will expand upon soon enough.
 And I still have Hyperdevotion Noire, Action Unleashed, and Megatagmention Blanc in my backlog.
 Anyway this week’s VGM is the standard boss theme of Megadimension Neptunia VII; “Fate.”

 I will admit that I don’t like this track as much as I do “Voltage” (which it turns out IS used quite often in the game for bosses that are not part of the main storyline) or “Encounter of Destiny” and that I didn’t notice how good this track was until listening to it more closely outside of in-game.